APA-Accredited Psychology Internship Program

 Our front office staff provide excellent clerical support to interns.

 We will be participating in the APPIC matching program.
 Our program code number is 2227 (APPIC National Matching Service 222711).
-All materials must be submitted for review online by our due date of November 21, 2013 at 6PM.
-The training committee will use the following information to determine which candidates will be invited for interviews:
+All materials must be submitted for review online by the due date of November 11, 2016 at 6PM EST. The training committee will use the following information to determine which candidates will be invited for interviews:

 •Completed AAPI as found on the APPIC website at www.appic.org "APPI On-line."
 Please be certain that your Curriculum Vitae and Transcripts, as required by the "APPI On-line" are included.

-•Cover letter explaining why you believe you would be a good fit with the internship program at The University of Kentucky Conseling Center.
+•Cover letter explaining why you believe you would be a good fit with the internship program at The University of Kentucky Counseling Center.

 •Three letters of reference with at least two from people who have directly supervised your clinical work.
 It would be preferable if references are from your most recent work.